icgc-argo/uikit/README.md

 css from @emotion/react does not return the computed class name string.
 The function returns an object containing the computed name and flattened styles.
 The returned object is understood by emotion at a low level and can be composed with other emotion based styles inside of the css prop, other css calls, or the styled API.

 https://emotion.sh/docs/css-prop

+Styled api takes precedence over css

+# Recommended usage

+Use `css` for consistency
+hard to define what takes precedence when we mix styled and css

+Themes will merge with same versions of emotion
+UIKit theme is namespaced
+Please use as last theme provider